Alumni News

 As the very first Cohort, this group charted new territory – exploring how the power of listening and poetry can transform conversations in healthcare through innovative methods.
 Their reflections, creativity, and collaboration laid the groundwork for the Community of Practice that continues to grow today.

-Dawn M. Schocken is the Director for the Center for Experiential Learning and Simulation.
+Dawn M. Schocken is the Director for the Center for Experiential Learning and Simulation, and a Certified Listener Poet Cohort 1 alum.

-Joseph M. Jablonski is a typewriting street poet in addition to being a Listener Poet of The Good Listening Project.
+Joseph M. Jablonski is a typewriting street poet in addition to being a Certified Listener Poet Cohort 1 alum of The Good Listening Project.
 As a street poet, he entertains as the “Walking Mall Poet” on the downtown pedestrian mall of Winchester, Virginia and beyond.

 Cohort 2